sodadata/docs/soda/integrate-webhooks.md

 ### incidentCreated

-Soda Cloud sends this event payload when a new incident has been created.
+Soda Cloud sends this event payload when you create a new incident.

 ```json
 {